mpedramfar/zotra/README.md

 ### Zotra

+The prefered instllation method is from MELPA.

-Clone the repository and add the following line to your init file.
+Alternatively, you can clone the repository and add the following line to your init file.

 ``` emacs-lisp
 (add-to-list 'load-path "/path/to/zotra")
 (require 'zotra)
 ```

+### Backend

 Note that this library tries to connect to a backend to do the translation.
 The choice of backend can be customized through `zotra-backend` variable.